The-Politico/django-crosswalk/docs/source/client.rst

 Set the default threshold
 '''''''''''''''''''''''''

 The default threshold is used when creating entities based on a match score.
-For all default scorers, the match score should be an integer between 0 - 100.
+For all scorers, the match score should be an integer between 0 - 100.

 .. code-block:: python